unahouExosite/docs/rpc/README.md

     `"share"` deactivate a previous activation of a resource share for the specified activator

-* `<RIDOrCode>` is the client or share activation code or the shared resource ID to be deactivated
+* `<code>` is the client or share activation code or the shared resource ID to be deactivated

 ####response